guguidfr/Proyecto-FP/README.md

 Once all the containers are running, you can access the API documentation on `localhost:3000/docs`, the MySQL and PostgreSQL web client on `localhost:8978` and the MongoDB web client on `localhost:8081`.

-The configuration to connecto to the databases is pretty easy and straight forward.
+The configuration to connect to the databases is pretty easy and straight forward.

 ### Other useful `docker` commands are: